gbennett00/startup/conflictTest.md

 Original text
-This is the first change from GitHub
+This was the first change from GitHub, but it was modified locally.